International adoption: India

 India is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).

 In January 2011, India implemented new procedures to provide more centralized processing of intercountry adoptions.
 In addition to the new guidelines, prospective adoptive parents should be aware of all Indian laws that apply to intercountry adoption.
 A child can be legally placed with the prospective adoptive parents under the Hindu Adoption and Maintenance Act of 1956 (HAMA), the Guardians and Wards Act of 1890 (GAWA), or the Juvenile Justice (Care and Protection of Children) Act of 2000 (JJA).

 Vietnam

-Vietnam is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
+Vietnam is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).

 Domestically, Vietnam Government has promulgated the Law on Adoption and it took effect from January 1, 2011.
 It contains 53 Articles, and addresses both domestic and intercountry adoption.
 Article 14 of the Vietnamese law outlines the requirements for adopters, which is also applicable to foreign adoptive parents.

 Europe

-Since the 1970s, European countries such as Spain, France, Italy, and several Scandinavian countries have experienced a considerable increase in the demand for adopted children from non-European countries as a result of a scarce numbers of national children available for adoptions.
-Gender studies have also suggested that this is the result of the modern trend in the Global North of delaying conception of the first child, which increases the risk of reduced fertility and the demand for adoption.

-However, recent data show a stabilization or even a decrease in the inter-country adoptions.
-From one side it has been argued that this is the result of a decrease in the causes of abandonment, implementation of social policies in favour of families, less stigmatization of unmarried mothers, economic development and an increase in the national adoptions in the main source countries.
-From the other side it has been considered also the result of new regulations and policies adopted by some countries of origin (e.g. Romania) aiming at regulating the outflow of children and preventing child trafficking.
-The trend however differs from country to country.
-Between 2000 and 2005, for example Spain, France and Italy have experienced an increase in international adoptions of 70%, while in Switzerland and in Germany they have decreased and in Norway have remained stable.